Aidar5/nattoeng/docs/source/exercises/09_exercises.rst

 Function should have one parameter - config_filename, that expects as an argument the name of configuration file.

-When processing a configuration file, you should ignore lines that start with "!" as well as the lines that contain the words from the * ignore * list.
+When processing a configuration file, you should ignore lines that start with "!" as well as the lines that contain words from * ignore * list.
 To check whether to ignore a line, use ignore_command() function.

 Check function with config_sw1.txt file